-Michael F. Barry is a senior vice president, and the Head of Media Relations and Public Affairs, at the Insurance Information Institute (Triple-I).
+Michael F. Barry is Chief Communications Officer, and the Head of Media Relations and Public Affairs, at the Insurance Information Institute (Triple-I).

 In this role, Mr. Barry develops strategic communications for the Triple-I. and serves as a spokesperson for the institute.
 Moreover, Mr. Barry provides insurance information to a wide array of the institute's stakeholders, including media, member companies, regulators, legislators and the general public, who have come to rely on the Triple-I.'s expertise and analysis.